 - specific antibodies associated with RA

 Joint fluid is also called synovial fluid.
-It can be obtained by inserting a needle into the joint space.
-The fluid can be examined for markers of inflammation.
-It can also identify other causes of joint inflammation, such as infection or gout.
+Your doctor can get it by inserting a needle into the joint space.
+They can send the fluid to a lab to be examined for markers of inflammation.
+This type of analysis can also help your doctor identify other causes of joint inflammation, such as infection or gout.

 Published By: Healthline Networks, Inc.